wasm-university/wazero-step-by-step/04-wasi-function-returns-string/README.md

-# 🖐 a wasm module cannot print something

-- Create a host function that prints a string
+# a function that returns a string